resqs/covid19-globalhack/README.md

 # covid19-globalhack
-Idea bank for educational games about COVID-19, pandemics (endemics, outbreaks, etc), germs (good/bad germs, germ warfare, germophobia)
+Idea bank for educational games about COVID-19, pandemics (endemics, outbreaks, etc), germs (good/bad germs, germ warfare, germophobia).

+If you'd like to add your idea, fork the repo, and submit a pull request with your addition.

 ***Objective: Build reality-based strategy games for kids to prepare them when it is their turn to run the World.***